xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>How to install Ruby with asdf on Mac?</h2></summary>
 <p>
 See complete instructions to <a href="/ruby/5.html">install asdf with Mac Homebrew</a>.
 Then follow instructions to <a href="/ruby/6.html">install Ruby with asdf</a>.
 You will need to install the asdf plugin for Ruby, `asdf plugin add ruby`.
 Then install the latest version of Ruby, `asdf install ruby latest`.
-Set the default version of Ruby in your home `~/.tool-versions` file, for example with the command `asdf global ruby 3.0.0`.
+Set the default version of Ruby in your home `~/.tool-versions` file, for example with the command `asdf global Ruby 3.1.0`.
 </p>
 </details>

 <details>
 <summary><h2>How to switch Ruby version using asdf on Mac?</h2></summary>
 <p>
 Asdf is a useful version manager for Ruby (it supports multiple languages, including Python and Node as well as Ruby).
 See instructions to <a href="/ruby/5.html">install asdf with Mac Homebrew</a> and <a href="/ruby/6.html">install Ruby with asdf</a>.
 Be sure to install the asdf plugin for Ruby, `asdf plugin add ruby`.
 You can see all the versions of Ruby that are available with `asdf list all ruby` and install the versions you need.
 Specify a default version of Ruby in your home `~/.tool-versions` file.
-You can set the `~/.tool-versions` file with a command `asdf global ruby 3.0.0` (for example).
-You can also create a `.tool-versions` file within any project directory with the command `asdf local ruby 3.0.0`.
+You can set the `~/.tool-versions` file with a command `asdf global Ruby 3.1.0` (for example).
+You can also create a `.tool-versions` file within any project directory with the command `asdf local Ruby 3.1.0`.
 Changing into the directory will automatically switch Ruby and any other languages you specify.
-Finally, you can switch Ruby versions from the command line with `asdf shell ruby 3.0.0` for the current shell session only.
+Finally, you can switch Ruby versions from the command line with `asdf shell Ruby 3.1.0` for the current shell session only.
 </p>
 </details>